 Grinnell College, founded in 1846, is a private, liberal arts college.
 It may at first appear indistinguishable from other acclaimed liberal arts colleges, but like the students it attracts, Grinnell is marked by an unusual blend of academic rigor, individualism, innovation, informality and social justice.
 Free from core requirements, students design their academic programs in engaged consultation with faculty advisors.
 Grinnellians feel empowered in and out of the classroom.
 Furthermore, residential life is largely self-governed.
 Student opinions are not only heard, but valued.
-Students from 50 states and 47 countries make Grinnell a cosmopolitan haven in America's heartland.
+Students from 50 states and 47 countries make Grinnell a cosmopolitan haven in America''s heartland.
 Its 95-acre campus is located in Grinnell, 55 miles east of Des Moines.

 Read More